Maine Online Driver Education and Online Driver Ed Courses

 In order to start an application for your Maine intermediate driver’s license, you need to follow a few Maine State requirements before heading to your local BMV.

-- Have held your Maine learner’s permit for a period of not less than 6 months in good standing
+- Hold the Maine learner’s permit for a period of 6 months in good standing

-- 5 hours of practice must be done at night
+- Log at least 70 hours of driving; 10 hours of practice must be done at night

 Maine Teen Driver License Restrictions and Penalties